 4. Set up the back office

-5. Pick a custom address· optional
+5. Pick a custom web address· optional

 6. Back up your website code· optional